Meet the board members and advisors

 Sona Bari

 Sona Bari is an external relations leader specializing in global public health and partnerships.
 At the World Health Organization since 2004, she is a strategic communicator and advocate, with expertise in reputation management with media and donors.
 She has built and managed teams for communications, fundraising, political advocacy and engagement across partners that vary widely in terms of technical expertise, geography, and culture.
 Ms Bari started her career in journalism covering humanitarian disasters and human rights.
-Wishing to move from reporting a situation to preventing or resolving it, she worked for a series of non-governmental and intergovernmental organizations in human rights, including Grassroots International and the International Labour Organization.
+Wishing to move from reporting a situation to preventing or resolving it, she worked for a series of non-governmental and intergovernmental organisations in human rights, including Grassroots International and the International Labour Organization.
 She now specialises in external relations for public health, advocating for transparent, science-based communications that empower policy makers and the public.

 -